We regret to inform you that due to the risks related to the COVID-19 outbreak, we have made the decision to cancel this

 The aim of the course is to give an introduction to Lotman’s semiotic theory of culture, its theoretical background and context as well as new developments and applications of his theory in current semiotics and cultural sciences.
-More specific aim is to offer deeper understanding of cultural mechanisms and a set of tools for practical analysis of culture – cultural texts as well as cultural processes – that would afford new insights into contemporary cultural dynamics.
+Our goal is to offer a deeper understanding of cultural mechanisms and a set of tools for practical analysis of culture that would afford new insights into contemporary cultural dynamics.

 Participants of the course learn to:

 Applications are evaluated based on

 Motivation letter (up to 1.5 page) that demonstrates the applicant’s motivation to participate, explains his/her expectations about the programme and how participation in the summer programme is connected with his/her studies and interests, and how the applicant plans to use the gained experience and knowledge in the future.

 Level: BA and MA

 Credits: 4 ECTS

 Programme fee: 1100 € includes tuition, cost of the study visits, cultural and social programme, services of the host university with accommodation in double rooms in a hostel.

 Alternatively participants can arrange their own housing and in this case the tuition fee for the academic and cultural programme is 700 €.

 Juri Lotman has been considered one of the most innovative cultural theorists in the 20th century.
 He established the Tartu-Moscow School of Semiotics – an international group of scholars with diverse background from literary studies, linguistics, mathematics to orientalistics, unified by common interest in semiotics.
 Their collectively written Theses on the Semiotic Study of Cultures (1973) was the programmatic work initiating semiotics of culture as a field of studies.

 Theory of modelling systems is one of the most important contributions of Tartu-Moscow School to semiotic theory.
 Understanding diverse cultural languages as modelling systems used for creating world models (texts), and learning to evaluate the modelling capacity of these systems is central for understanding information processes and mechanisms in culture.
 The course introduces Lotman’s approach to semiotic mechanisms shared by arts and media as cognitive-semiotic systems.
 Theoretical overviews are accompanied with practical analysis.